777arc/textbook/content/link_budgets.rst

 The Physical (PHY) Layer of ADS-B has the following characteristics:

 - Transmitted on 1,090 MHz
-- Signal has 50 kHz of bandwidth (which is very small)
+- Signal bandwidth around 2 MHz
 - PPM modulation
+- Data rate of 1 Mbit/s, with messages between 56 - 112 microseconds
-- Messages carry 15 bytes of data each, so multiple messages are usually needed
+- Messages carry 15 bytes of data each, so multiple messages are usually needed for the entire aircraft information
 - Multiple access is achieved by having messages broadcast with a period that ranges randomly between 0.4 and 0.6 seconds.
-This randomization is designed to prevent aircraft from having all of their transmissions on top of each other (some may still collide but that’s fine)
+This randomization is designed to prevent aircraft from having all of their transmissions on top of each other (some may still collide but that's fine)
 - ADS-B antennas are vertically polarized
 - Transmit power varies, but should be in the ballpark of 100 W (20 dBW)
 - Transmit antenna gain is omnidirectional but only pointed downward, so let's say 3 dB